Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 DAY 27: Okavango Delta to Maun (B / L / D)

-This morning affords a final opportunity for a game walk before packing up and setting off back to Maun, arriving back in the early afternoon with the chance to complete the picture of the Okavango Delta by taking an optional sunset scenic flight over the Delta - dependent on weather conditions and availablity.
+After a mokoro ride and vehicle transfer the group will arrive back around lunchtime with the chance to complete the picture of the Okavango Delta by taking an optional sunset scenic flight over the Delta - dependent on weather conditions and availablity.

 DAY 28: Maun to Palapye (B / L / D)

 An early start to head off for a fairly long drive (450 kms) to the small town of Palapye situated about half way between Francistown and Gaborone - the capital of Botswana.
-This popular stopover town is well known for the Morupule Colliery coal mines which supply Morupule Power Station, Botswana's principal domestic source of electricity.
+This popular stopover town for those en route to South Africa is well known for the Morupule Colliery coal mines which supply Morupule Power Station, Botswana's principal domestic source of electricity.

 With nine different provinces, eleven official languages and three capital cities, South Africa definitely has the WOW factor!